 It’s not uncommon for this to be done by the BBC and other international broadcasters, including Christian ministries like Trans World Radio.
 Most international broadcasters have cut back on shortwave transmissions in favor of partnering with local AM and FM outlets who receive designated programming by satellite and Internet.

-Though the Internet is growing world wide, many in lesser developed countries still rely heavily on radio for information.
+Though the Internet is growing world wide, and the use of smart phones has expanded, many in lesser developed countries still rely on radio for information.
 Local and international broadcasters provide a useful and valuable service that can literally save lives.

 When there’s a major natural disaster here in the U.S., where do most of us get our information?
 Though many turn to the Internet with computers or smart phones, plenty of us still turn to local radio.
 AM and FM broadcasts may be the only option when the power’s out.